 Originally published on www.complinet.com

-Richard Timms is an associate director of ACA Compliance (Europe) Limited (formerly know as Blueprint Compliance), the compliance consultancy firm for wholesale financial services companies with a client focus of hedge fund managers, fund of funds managers and private equity fund managers and institutional brokers.
+Adam Palmer and Richard Timms are director and associate director respectively of ACA Compliance (Europe) Limited, the compliance consultancy firm for wholesale financial services companies with a client focus of hedge fund managers, fund of funds managers and private equity fund managers and institutional brokers.
 Contact - email@example.com